neondatabase/website/content/docs/quickstart/django.md

 }
 ```

-Note:

-Currently, it is not possible to run Django tests against Neon because Django test runner needs to create a new database for tests which is currently not supported in Neon.
+_Note: Currently, it is not possible to run Django tests against Neon because Django test runner needs to create a new database for tests which is currently not supported in Neon._

-References:
+## References

 - [Django Settings: Databases](https://docs.djangoproject.com/en/4.0/ref/settings/#databases)